apache/zeppelin/docs/setup/security/shiro_authentication.md

 > Note: ZeppelinHub is not releated to Apache Zeppelin project.

 ### Custom CASRealm
 Apache Shiro provides the capability of single sign-on functionality which can be integrated to any application as a custom realm, from where the user credentials along with roles are passed to Zeppelin for login.
-Handling should be done in corresponding overrided classes, by overriding Shiro's AuthorizingRealm class as mentioned in https://shiro.apache.org/cas.html.
+Handling should be done in corresponding overridden classes, by overriding Shiro's AuthorizingRealm class as mentioned in https://shiro.apache.org/cas.html.

 To enable login with your custom realm credentials and roles, apply the following change in `conf/shiro.ini` under `[main]` section.